My Writing Life

 Writing has always been my outlet.
-In elementary school, I wrote screen plays (grand productions that I forced my sister to perform with me) and articles for the school newspaper.
-In junior high school, I wrote poetry loaded with teenaged angst (pages and pages of it!).
+In elementary school, I wrote screen plays and articles for the school newspaper.
+In junior high, I wrote poetry loaded with teenaged angst.
 In high school, I kept a journal and wrote letters to far away friends.

 In University, I focused on academic writing.
 Seven years of that earned me a Masters Degree in Science.
 With bills to pay, I immediately went to work as a Genetic Counsellor where I spent ten years writing scientific articles, educational material, and “Dear Doctor” letters.

 I was born in Burlington, Ontario.
 Since then, I’ve had 20 different addresses in 11 cities and 3 provinces across Canada.
-I now live in Canada’s alpine city, nestled in the Kootenay region of BC, where I’m planning to stay.
+I currently live in the mountains of British Columbia, where I’m planning to stay.

-My husband, Tim, and I have two sons; 14-year-old twins named Oliver & Spencer.
-We share every chair in the house with our cat, Jupiter.
+Tim and I have two sons; 15-year-old twins named Oliver & Spencer.
+We share every chair in the house with our cats, Jupiter and Comet.

 Vegetarian food makes me happy; growing it, cooking it, baking it, and eating it!